mgrechanik/stuff/README_3.md

 ->setQ(int $q);
 ```

-- Set the strategy to mo mathematic work
+- Set the strategy to do the mathematical work
 ```->setMathematics(MathematicsInterface $mathematics)```

 - Set the task we are solving.
 Say TSP, SPP or other.